Motus

 For more than 100 years, scientists have been using bird banding in which individual birds are captured, fitted with a metal band containing a unique number, and released back into the wild to learn more about our feathered neighbors.
 Banding has provided vital insight into avian ecology, but it has one significant limitation: in most instances, banded birds need to be recaptured in order to yield this information, and the chances of re-sighting a banded bird are incredibly low.

 In the last few decades, GPS and satellite transmitters — such as the ones used in our Broad-winged Hawk tracking project with Hawk Mountain — have led to more detailed data on bird movements and, in many cases, allowed biologists to retrieve data without recapturing individual birds.
-However, these technologies can only be used with larger species, who can support the added weight of the transmitters.
+However, these technologies can only be used with larger species, which can support the added weight of the transmitters.
 By contrast, Motus nanotags can be safely attached to a diversity of smaller species, including songbirds, bats, and dragonflies.
-To date, more than 250 species worldwide have been tagged through the Motus network.
+To date, more than 400 species worldwide have been tagged through the Motus network.

 New England Motus

-Initial Motus efforts focused largely on Atlantic, Gulf, and Great Lakes coastlines, but the New England Motus project aims to establish a series of 50 receiving stations in east-west “fencelines” that will detect tagged wildlife as they migrate north-south through interior Connecticut, Maine, Massachusetts, Rhode Island, Vermont, and New Hampshire.
+Initial Motus efforts focused largely on the Atlantic, Gulf, and Great Lakes coastlines, but the New England Motus project aims to establish a series of 50 receiving stations in east-west “fencelines” that will detect tagged wildlife as they migrate north-south through interior Connecticut, Maine, Massachusetts, Rhode Island, Vermont, and New Hampshire.
 The Granite Lake Headwaters station was the first of these 50!

 Project Partners